nekocode/create-android-kotlin-app/README.md

 ```

 ### Some Features
-#### SingleFragmentActivity
+##### SingleFragmentActivity
 It helps you fast create an activity with only one single fragment.
-And it extends from the BaseActivity, you can use the safe message handling functions from it.
+And it extends from the BaseActivity, you can also use the safe message handling functions from the BaseActivity.
 ```kotlin
 class TestActivity : SingleFragmentActivity() {
     override val toolbarLayoutId = R.layout.toolbar